Key Takeaways

 - Quiet BPD can significantly impact a person’s life, causing uncertainty about their identity, dissatisfaction with oneself, and feelings of emptiness.
 It can also co-occur with other mental health conditions such as anxiety disorder, depression, eating disorders, bipolar disorders, substance abuse, and post-traumatic stress disorder.

-- Leaf Complex Care provides person-centred care to people living with high-functioning BPD and more mental health challenges, offering proper support in their own homes.
+- Leaf Complex Care provides person-centred care to people living with high-functioning BPD and other mental health challenges, offering proper support in their own homes.

 What is “Quiet” BPD or High-Functioning BPD?

 Borderline personality disorder (BPD) is a mental health challenge affecting around 1.6% of the global population.
-It is characterised by intense emotions of anxiety, anger, depression, and fear of abandonment combined with self-destructive behaviours.
-Due to challenges with emotional regulation, people living with BPD often may affect relationships with their family members, friends, and partners.
+Also called internalising BPD, it describes when distress is turned inward rather than outward.
+It is characterised by intense emotions of anxiety, anger, depression, and fear of abandonment, combined with self-destructive behaviours.
+Due to challenges with emotional regulation, people living with BPD may often affect relationships with their family members, friends, and partners.
 While mental health experts have a better understanding of this challenge, quiet BPD is still an understudied type.

 Quiet BPD Symptoms